Fastpacking Gear List Super Ultralight 2026

 We have nearly two decades of experience with Apple iPhones and find the battery life, app reliability, user-friendliness, durability, and cameras to be top notch.
 For hikers, the titanium casing and emergency satellite network SoS feature are great bonuses, and fastpackers will appreciate the weight savings of not having to carry a dedicated SatComm device.
 The iPhone 16 Pro series is worth investing in over the base model because it offers a 5x optical telephoto zoom, upgraded from 2x.
 This is important for capturing wild life, faraway hikers, and plenty of other scenes you’re likely to encounter in the backcountry.

-The Nitecore NB Air 5000 is the lightest weight 5k mAh unit on the market, and the best way to carry one full phone recharge into the backcountry.
-In the 5k mAh category, it immediately invalidates all competing options from the likes of BioLite and InfinityLab, both of which are significantly heavier, more expensive, and lack power indicators and IPX ratings.
+The Nitecore Carbon 6k is a the lightest weight power bank, and the best way to carry one full phone recharge into the backcountry.
+In the 5-6k mAh category, it immediately invalidates all competing options from the likes of BioLite and InfinityLab, both of which are significantly heavier, more expensive, and lack power indicators and IPX ratings.

 Gaia GPS App